sdenisse89/spriteCloudTA/README.md

 ### how to run

 The tests created in Python, using the UnitTest and 'requests' libraries.
-They can run on any system with the required libraries and and internet connection (to reach https://petstore.swagger.io).
+They can run on any system with the required libraries and internet connection (to reach https://petstore.swagger.io).

 ## WEB tests

+### Motivation

+I have described 2 tests which together should cover a large amount of errors, especially in the later stages of development where incremental changes to the overall page are more common.

+They will be quick and can therefore be triggered by any commit from a designer.

+### How to run

+These tests have not been implemented.

-## repository files
+## Repository files
 - test_scenarios.txt: a description of test scenarios, along with an indication on their status
 - test_api.py: UnitTest tests covering 2 API scenarios
 - test_utils.py: contains data-arrays and helper functions for the API test procedures